masiedu4/Free-Learning-Resources/README.md

 #### Creating a Category

-- Open `resources.js` in the root directory
+- Open `resources.ts` in the root directory
 - To create a new category "[Category Name]" and add resources under it, use the following code snippet as a template:

 ```